 East County Wildfire & Emergency Alerts

-Sign up to receive free East County Wildfire & Emergency Alerts via email at the top right side of our homepage.
-You can also follow EastCountyAlert on Twitter to receive brief alerts on your mobile phone.
+Sign up to receive free East County Wildfire & Emergency Alerts via e-mail at the top right side of our homepage and you can also opt to receive our free weekly newsletter with top news and events in East County.
+You can also follow EastCountyAlert on Twitter.

 We thank the Grossmont Healthcare District for sponsoring our alerts, helping to keep you safe and informed.
 Tell your friends!